-It is significant that none of the local governments audited came away with a perfect audit outcome.
+It is significant that none of the local governments audited came away with a perfect audit outcome and that the majority of them were cities.

-It is therefore possible that other local governments will have similar deficiencies which should be remedied by adopting the recommendations of the Report.
+It is therefore highly likely that the entire population of local governments will have similar deficiencies which should be remedied by adopting the recommendations of the Report.